-Article 13 of the Liquidity Decree replaces Article 49 of the Cura Italia Decree, concerning the access by SMEs to guarantees from the Central Guarantee Fund (the Fund)1.
+Article 13 of the Liquidity Decree replaces and repeals Article 49 of Law Decree no. 18 of 17 March 2020 (the Cura Italia Decree), concerning the access by SMEs to guarantees from the Central Guarantee Fund (the Fund)2.

 These measures were authorised by the European Commission under Article 108 TFEU on State aid, which was received on 15 April 2020.
+Most recently, by way of a communication made on 16 June 2020, the European Commission authorised the amendments applied by the Law to the measures provided for in Article 13 of the Liquidity Decree, as also

-Set out below are the main changes introduced by the Liquidity Decree compared to the provisions of the Cura Italia Decree.
+Set out below are the main changes introduced by the Liquidity Decree compared to the provisions of the Cura Italia Decree, with those provided for in the Law presented in boldfaced text.